Oral health: A vital indicator of your general health status

 Did you know that bad oral health has the potential to cause deadly respiratory infections and chronic diseases like cancer and heart conditions?
 Yes!
 Your oral health is directly linked to your general health.
 Dentists warn that prolonged neglect of oral health can lead to serious health complications or worsen existing chronic health issues.
 This fact can come as a rude shock to many of us because of the general misconception that oral hygiene is all about sparkling white teeth and an attractive smile.

-In this blog, we aim to shed light on bad oral health and its impact on general health.
+In this blog, our dentist in Gowrivakkam aims to shed light on bad oral health and its impact on general health.
 We must arm ourselves with these facts to enhance our approach towards dental care and hygiene.

 Understanding the connection between oral health and overall health